The Rubenstein Lab

 Our research team at the Boston University School of Public Health aims to assess determinants of obstructive sleep apnea, dementia, and mortality and determine predicting factors for these conditions that affect the Down syndrome community in the US.
 We seek co-researchers to help us create materials to disseminate and to co-lead research projects using our large Medicaid data set.

-See our new project page to learn more!
+See our project page to learn more!

 We’re hiring!